 I will take attendance at the beginning of each class.
 If you are not present at that time, you will be marked as absent unless you see me at the end of class letting me know that you came so I can correct my attendance sheet.
 You are expected to stay for the entire class period.
 I generally check to see who is around after the break.
 If you leave, your attendance will be recorded as late.
 Four late marks count as an unexcused absence.

-If you know that you will be absent, please let me know in advance by contacting me at photoflo@ufl.edu.
-Both lateness and absence will also have an effect on your participation grade.
+If you know you will be absent, please inform me in advance by contacting me.
+It does not help to let me know you will be late because I don't check email once class starts, but texting someone else in the class could be helpful.
+Both lateness and absence will also influence your participation grade.